The holiday hot list: Where to travel in March

 Average temperature in March: 21°C

 The Golden State has long been a destination for Londoners seeking a slice of the high life on America’s West Coast.
 It’s the playground of the rich and famous (so expect price tags to match) but is also home to the nation’s film industry, with attractions such as Hollywood Boulevard and, of course, the Walk of Fame.
-There’s plenty to do in Los Angeles, but we’d recommend hiking to the Griffith Observatory for unparalleled views of the sprawling Californian city, and cycle the Strand: the 22-mile bike path that follows nearly the entirety of LA’s westward-facing coastline.
+There’s plenty to do in Los Angeles, but we’d recommend hiking to the Griffith Observatory for unparalleled views of the sprawling Californian city, and cycling the Strand: the 22-mile bike path that follows nearly the entirety of LA’s westward-facing coastline.
 You’d have certainly earned your tacos and rosé wine after that.

 Where to stay: The Beverly Hills Hotel